Ralph "Bucky" Phillips: Shooting of Brad Horton

-On June 26, 2006, police were looking for Phillips in the town of Sheridan in Chautauqua County, due to vehicles believed to be stolen by Phillips showing up there.
+On June 26, 2006, police were looking for Phillips in the town of Sheridan in Chautauqua County, due to vehicles believed to have been stolen by Phillips being seen there.
 Trooper Sean Pierce stopped Bradley Horton, 25, on his ATV.
-From this point on in the story, the police and the local resident's stories differ.
+The police and the local resident's accounts of the subsequent events differ.

-The police claim that Horton sped away, dragging the officer.
-Friends of Horton claim that no one was dragged.
-The New York State Trooper shot Brad Horton.
+The police claim that Horton sped away, dragging the officer, while friends of Horton claim that no one was dragged.
+The New York State Trooper shot Horton, fatally injuring him.
 Friends of Horton claim they were kept from the area and were not allowed to find him to get medical assistance to him.
 Horton called his wife and 911 as he lay dying in the field.
 His family was also unable to search for him.
 Eventually, Chautauqua County Sheriff officers were let onto the scene and located Horton.
-He was flown by helicopter to Hamot Medical Center in Erie, Pennsylvania.
-Horton died that evening.
+He was flown by helicopter to Hamot Medical Center in Erie, Pennsylvania, but died that evening.

 The medical examiner's report showed five gunshot wounds to the back, with no upward angle present in the entry wounds.
 This evidence contradicts the trooper's account of shooting Horton while being dragged by the ATV.
-How the trooper was allegedly dragged has not ever been explained.
+How the trooper was allegedly dragged has not been explained.

 Initially, the media reported this shooting as a separate incident, unrelated to the search for Phillips.
 However, many residents reported hearing the trooper on their police scanners say "I got him.
 I shot Bucky.
 Or I at least shot the guy who was with him."
 Others reported hearing troopers say that "they had 'the suspect,' and someone should notify Erie County."

-Horton's family and local residents can't explain how someone who was being dragged and lay injured a mile down the road could simultaneously send a message on his radio.
 Police recordings of that evening's communication have disappeared.
-The trooper was allowed to return to work that evening since his injuries weren't serious.
-The trooper's name is Sean Pierce.
+The trooper, Sean Pierce, returned to work that evening as his injuries were not serious.

-Angered residents pressured the Chautauqua County District Attorney to investigate the incident and seek justice for the family of Brad Horton.
+Angered residents pressured the Chautauqua County District Attorney to investigate the incident and seek justice for Horton's family.
 The shooting was investigated by the New York State Police bureau of criminal investigation and the Chautauqua County District Attorney's office.
 Following the investigation, on September 29, 2006, a grand jury in Chautauqua County decided not to indict Trooper Pierce in the shooting.